 Create a transaction log backup

-This topic describes how to create a transaction log backup in SQL Server using the Backup wizard.
+This topic describes how to create a transaction log backup in SQL Server by using the Backup wizard in dbForge Studio for SQL Server.

 Prerequisite